browserengineering/book/book/accessibility.md

 the simplest approach will be to read the content out loud.
 This functionality is called a *screen reader*.
 Screen readers are typically[^why-diff] a different application than the browser.
-But it's actually not so hard to build a (very simple) one directly into our browser, and doing so will give you a lot of insights into how accessibility actually works in a browser.[^os-pain]
+But it's actually not so hard to build a (very simple) one directly into our browser, and doing so will give you insight into how accessibility actually works in a browser.[^os-pain]

 [^why-diff]: I think the reason is mainly historical, in that accessibility APIs and screen readers evolved first with operating systems, and before/in parallel